-MRKT350 - Salesmanship 3 Credits This course focuses on basic sales skills with an emphasis on understanding selling and sales trends in a competitive and diverse business environment.
-Addresses the complex and demanding responsibilities of sales personnel, including forecasting; territory management; understanding customer expectations and buyer behavior; gathering feedback; communicating; budgeting; and relating sales goals to marketing goals.
+MRKT350 - Salesmanship 3 Credits

+This course focuses on basic sales skills with an emphasis on understanding selling and sales trends in a competitive and diverse environment.
+Addresses business complex and demanding responsibilities of sales personnel, including forecasting; management; understanding territory customer expectations and buyer behavior; feedback; communicating; gathering budgeting; and relating sales goals to marketing goals.